Developer Guide

 - Move an activity from the

-directory.
-The activity will be deleted from thewishlist
+wishlistto the specifictravelplandirectory.
+The activity will be deleted from thewishlist.- Note

-refers to the index of the activity in thewishlist
+xrefers to the index of the activity in thewishlist. - Note

 a.
 Prerequisites: Currently in a